emanuele-f/PCAPdroid/faq.md

 PCAPdroid relies on [mitmproxy](https://mitmproxy.org/) for the TLS decryption and it supports TLS 1.3.
 <br/><br/>

-**Can I decrypt TLS without mitmproxy?**
+**Can I decrypt TLS directly in the app?**

-Currently no. Doing TLS decryption right takes a lot of effort and I don't known any open source libraries to integrate in PCAPdroid.
-This is why I decided to modify mitmproxy rather than implementing the decryption directly into PCAPdroid.
+Currently no, but there is an an [open issue](https://github.com/emanuele-f/PCAPdroid/issues/57) to support built-in TLS decryption.
 If you are a developer and want to implement this feature, your contribution is welcome!
 <br/><br/>

 **Why is PCAPdroid asking me to create a VPN?**